vishalgupta9621/AlgoPath-Visualizer/README.md

-# Pathfinding Visualizer
+Algo Pathfinder

+Welcome to Algo Pathfinder!
-Welcome to Pathfinding Visualizer!
-I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action.
-I hope that you enjoy playing around with this visualization tool just as much as I enjoyed building it.
-You can access it here (use Google Chrome!): https://clementmihailescu.github.io/Pathfinding-Visualizer/
+I built this project because I was fascinated by pathfinding algorithms and wanted to see them in action.
+This tool helps visualize how different algorithms work step by step.

-## Meet the Algorithms
+Algorithms Included

-This application supports the following algorithms:

-**Dijkstra's Algorithm** (weighted): the father of pathfinding algorithms; guarantees the shortest path
+Dijkstra's Algorithm (weighted): Classic pathfinding; always guarantees the shortest path.

-**A* Search** (weighted): arguably the best pathfinding algorithm; uses heuristics to guarantee the shortest path much faster than Dijkstra's Algorithm
+A Search* (weighted): One of the fastest and most accurate algorithms; uses heuristics to find the shortest path efficiently.

-**Greedy Best-first Search** (weighted): a faster, more heuristic-heavy version of A*; does not guarantee the shortest path
+Greedy Best-First Search (weighted): Focuses heavily on heuristics; faster but doesn’t always give the shortest path.

-**Swarm Algorithm** (weighted): a mixture of Dijkstra's Algorithm and A*; does not guarantee the shortest-path
+Swarm Algorithm (weighted): A mix of Dijkstra’s and A*; does not guarantee the shortest path.

-**Convergent Swarm Algorithm** (weighted): the faster, more heuristic-heavy version of Swarm; does not guarantee the shortest path
+Convergent Swarm Algorithm (weighted): A faster, more heuristic-driven version of Swarm.

-**Bidirectional Swarm Algorithm** (weighted): Swarm from both sides; does not guarantee the shortest path
+Bidirectional Swarm Algorithm (weighted): Runs Swarm from both the start and the target simultaneously.

-**Breath-first Search** (unweighted): a great algorithm; guarantees the shortest path
+Breadth-First Search (unweighted): Simple and reliable; guarantees the shortest path in unweighted grids.

-**Depth-first Search** (unweighted): a very bad algorithm for pathfinding; does not guarantee the shortest path

-On top of the pathfinding algorithms listed above, I implemented a **Recursive Division** Maze Generation algorithm.
+Depth-First Search (unweighted): Explores deeply but is not good for shortest paths.

+Maze Generation

+The project also includes a Recursive Division maze generator, which creates interesting challenges for the algorithms to solve.

-## More about the Swarm Algorithm
+About the Swarm Algorithm

-The Swarm Algorithm is an algorithm that I - at least presumably so (I was unable to find anything close to it online) - co-developed with a good friend and colleague, Hussein Farah.
-The algorithm is essentially a mixture of Dijkstra's Algorithm and A* Search; more precisely, while it converges to the target node like A* , it still explores quite a few neighboring nodes surrounding the start node like Dijkstra's.
-The algorithm differentiates itself from A* through its use of heuristics: it continually updates nodes' distance from the start node while taking into account their estimated distance from the target node.
-This effectively "balances" the difference in total distance between nodes closer to the start node and nodes closer to the target node, which results in the triangle-like shape of the Swarm Algorithm.
-We named the algorithm "Swarm" because one of its potential applications could be seen in a video-game where a character must keep track of a boss with high priority (the target node), all the while keeping tracking of neighboring enemies that might be swarming nearby.
+The Swarm Algorithm is something I co-developed with a friend.
+It’s like a hybrid of Dijkstra’s and A*:

+It explores nodes around the start like Dijkstra’s.

+At the same time, it moves toward the target like A*.

+It balances both approaches by updating distances while using heuristics.

+The result often looks like a “triangle” expanding toward the target.
+We named it Swarm because it mimics how a character in a game might chase a main boss while also keeping track of nearby enemies swarming around.

+✨ You can make this even more engaging by adding animations, color codes for each algorithm, and side-by-side comparisons.